louking/runningroutes/runningroutes/docs/source/admin-guide.rst

 Select Interest
 -----------------------------------------
-After logging in, you'll see a fairly empty page with navigation on the left and a pull-down near the top.
+After logging in, you'll see the admin home page with navigation on the left and a pull-down labeled **Interest:** near the top.
 This pull-down can be used to select the :term:`interest` you'll be working on.
 The last :term:`interest` you choose will be automatically selected the next time you log in, but this may need to be selected the first time you use the system.